2022 Refresher - Breast

 Breast cancer is one of the most common malignancies treated by radiation oncologists.
 Indications for radiation in patients with breast cancer are increasingly dependent on advances in surgery and systemic treatments and improved understanding of tumor biology.
 Recent clinical trials indicate a variety of fractionation regimens involving whole breast or partial breast treatment are equally effective in patients with early stage breast cancer.
 This educational session will review the latest evidence supporting hypofractionated and ultrashort hypofractionated treatment regimens as well as indications for post mastectomy and regional nodal irradiation.
 Radiation techniques will also be discussed.
 Lastly, novel systemic and targeted therapies are being rapidly approved in patients with breast cancer, and this session will increase awareness regarding potential interactions between radiation and these treatments.

-The activity is designed to meet the interests of radiation oncologists, physicists, nurses, radiation therapists, radiation dosimetrists and radiation oncology residents.
+The activity is designed to meet the interests of radiation oncologists and radiation oncology residents, medical oncologists, surgeons, physicists, nurses, radiation therapists and dosimetrists.

 The person(s) above served as the developer(s) of this activity.
 Additionally, the Education and CME/MOC Committees had control over the content of this activity.